andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 The Gap Instinct leads us to understand that there is an "Us," and a "Them," when the reality isn't so binary.
 Third world/First world, Developing country/Developed country, East/West thinking distorts our understanding of how most people live.

-Using statistics from the World Bank and the United Nations, Dr. Rosling proffers a 4 tiered framework based on income level:
+Dr. Rosling uses statistics from the World Bank and the United Nations, and proffers a 4 tiered framework of income level:

 #### Hans Rosling’s Framework for Looking at the World